AdaCore/why3/doc/manpages.rst

 Command ``latex``
 ~~~~~~~~~~~~~~~~~

+.. program:: why3 session latex

-Command ``latex`` produces a summary of the replay under the form of a
+Command :program:`why3 session latex` produces a summary of the replay under the form of a
 tabular environment in LaTeX, one tabular for each theory, one per file.

 The specific options are